jgkramer/jgkramer.github.io/_posts/2023-01-28-Solar-Generation.md

 mix of electricity generation.
 It will cover:

 - **The Difference Between Generating Capacity and Actual Output**: Unlike some sources (e.g., nuclear, coal), which when active can consistently generate power very close to their maximum capacity, solar does not.
 I will use noisy generation data from a few U.S. regions to estimate both what utility-scale solar is physically capable of generating, and also how it falls short of that capability (predictably and unpredictably).
-- **The Daily Cycle**: Solar generates electricity only during the day, and so in the real world is capable of generating electricity at most half the time.
-In fact, it is somewhat less than half-time, because there is minimal generation in the early morning or later afternoon when the sun is low in the sky.
+- **The Daily Cycle**: Solar produces electricity only during the day, and so in the real world it produces at most half of its maximum physical output.
+In fact, it is somewhat less than half, because there is minimal generation in the early morning or later afternoon when the sun is low in the sky.
 - **The Seasonal Cycle**: Both because of shorter daylight hours and lower solar intensity, solar panels in winter generate meaningfully less juice than in summer.
 This post goes into details.
 - **Differences in Geography**:  While there is some variability across the U.S. in the seasonal / the daily cycle of how the sun moves across the sky, geography also brings climate differences.
 I will look at a few solar-heavy U.S. states to see just how big these differences are, and how much they detract from solar electricity generation.